spoonapps/docs/doc/reference/commands/a_command_line_interface.md

 ## Command Line

-The Spoon command line tool is accessible from the Windows command prompt using the `spoon` or `spn` command.
+The Spoon command-line interface is accessible from the Windows command prompt using the `spoon` or `spn` command.

 ### help